 Iran war: food leaders plead for government not to ‘pile on more costs’

-The cost of marine fuel – so crucial for container ships that transport goods, including key foods and commodities globally – has similarly rocketed, rising by 100% since 27 February.
+The cost of marine fuel – crucial for container ships transporting foods and commodities – has also rocketed, rising by 100% since 27 February.

-And when fuel prices go up, so does the cost of fertiliser – especially given how a third of the planet’s global seaborne trade of it passes through Hormuz.
-So it should come as no surprise that urea costs are up by 20% in some instances compared with last month.
+And when fuel prices go up, so does the cost of fertiliser.
+With a third of global seaborne trade of fertiliser passing through Hormuz, it is little surprise that costs are up by as much as 20%, compared with last month.

 As The Grocer reported last week, ‘war risk’ insurance premiums are also surging, with costs quadrupling in some instances.
-That means a ship and its cargo valued at $100m would have cost $250,000 to insure pre-crisis and could now cost as much as $1m.
+That means a ship and its cargo valued at $100m would have cost $250,000 to insure pre-crisis.
+Now, that could cost as much as $1m.

 The ripple effects of inflation